ankurvdev/stencil/docs/Database.md

 TODO

-1. Timestamp<T> support and other storage inherited attributes
-2. Differentiate between nested records and top-level records of the same type
+- Differentiate between nested records and top-level records of the same type
   - Items : Iterator should not emit out nested records.
 Only toplevel records
   - Delete: should not be allowed on nested records.
+- Shared - Blobs and obects
+- Json Deserialization - Is it needed ?
+Do we really need to deserialize directly to database ?

 ## Type Categories

 Types are bucketed into the following categories

 - Fixed
-  - Size is known at compile time
-  - Trivial Types , POD Structs, Primitives
+  - Size is known at compile time, Eg: Trivial Types , POD Structs, Primitives
   - Record is same as the type
 - Blobs
   - Size is not known at compile time